eager7/go-ecoball/Docker/README.md

 # Depends

-You need install docker and docker-compose
+You need install docker and python3 and pip3

 # Run shard

+### ecoball.toml
+The ecoball.toml profile will be mirrored.
+Please configure the configuration items before mirroring.

+If the configuration items for a container require special customization, do the configuration in the shard_setup.toml file(Refer to the shard_setup.toml configuration file for details).

 ### docker_build.sh
 You need to use docker_build.sh first to create the image